andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

     grid columns, and other secondary components.

  #### Extras:
- Creates a Topic Ui component which extends the Column Component which takes the topic_id from the ecommistry_blog table and returns the corresponding topic name.
+ Created a Topic Ui component which extends the Column Component and takes the topic_id from the ecommistry_blog table and returns the corresponding topic name.